Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 larger amount of input entropy, the better to resist brute force re-identification attacks that have grown in practicality over the period.

-Techniques employed may be broadly categorised as either anonymization or pseudonymization.
+Techniques employed may be broadly categorized as either anonymization or pseudonymization.
 The following discussion uses the definitions from [@RFC6973] Section 3, with additional observations from [van Dijkhuizen et al.](https://doi.org/10.1145/3182660)